Stevens-Mark/NotFlix/README.md

 ## Features
 - [x] Display movies, tv shows, popular & watch list
+- [x] If user clicks on Genre heading a link appears to be able to view more movies ot tv shows for that genre
 - [x] Search movies and tv shows
 - [x] Add/Remove to/from "My Wish List"
 - [x] A detail modal with more information about the movie or TV show selected by the user
+- [x] A Video modal showing a "trailer" (if available) when selected by the user
 - [x] Use of React hooks and custom hooks
 - [x] Favourites list persised in local storage for ease of demo
 - [x] Responsive layout